SharePoint/sp-dev-docs/docs/spfx/web-parts/notes-on-solution-packaging.md

 # Notes on solution packaging

->The SharePoint Framework is currently in Preview, and is subject to change based on customer feedback.
-While we’re in preview, SharePoint Framework web parts are not supported for use in production environments.
+>**Note:** The SharePoint Framework is currently in preview and is subject to change.
+SharePoint Framework client-side web parts are not supported for use in production environments.

-## Packaging
+>

 The **package-solution** gulp task looks at **/config/package-solution.json** for various configuration details, including some generic filepaths, as well as defining the relationship between components (_WebParts_ & _Applications_) in a package.

-### The Config File
+## Configuration File

 The schema for the configuration file is as follows: